 Finally, you can use one of many organizational assessment tools that have been developed in the nonprofit sector to assess different aspects of capacity.
 The Hewlett Foundation has a comprehensive database of assessment tools that may fit your capacity assessment needs.
-[Tool: Database of Organization Assessment Tools]
+[Tool: Database of Organization Assessment Tools [Tool: Database of Organization Assessment Tool [Tool: Database of Organization Assessment Organization Assessment [Tool: Database of Organization Assessment Organization Assessment Organization Ass